PROLOTHERAPY: ATHLETE SUCCESS STORY

 – Lock the knee in full extension with a Velcro cast and not bend the leg for at least 2 weeks.

 It is interesting to note that the suggestion to lock her knee was also recommended by the second orthopedic specialist.
 The goal of locking the leg for a short period of time (i.e. 2 weeks versus 2 months) was to prevent muscle wasting.
 While I locked my leg for two months, the patient was young enough that two weeks seemed sufficient.
 This specialist also diagnosed her with Sinding-Larsen-Johansson Syndrome.
-However, the pediatrician, orthopedic specialist and physiotherapist, did not agree with the recommendation of a PRP treatment to her knee.
-Her parents contacted me and we further discussed the pros and cons of not doing the PRP/prolozone treatment and her parents felt comfortable with proceeding.
+However, the pediatrician, orthopedic specialist and physiotherapist, did not agree with the recommendation of prolotherapy.
+Her parents contacted me and we further discussed the pros and cons of not doing the treatment and her parents felt comfortable with proceeding.

-Prolotherapy and PRP are also known as “nonsurgical ligament reconstruction” and is a treatment for acute or chronic musculoskeletal pain.
+Prolotherapy is also known as “nonsurgical ligament reconstruction” and is a treatment for acute or chronic musculoskeletal pain.
 The word “Prolo” is short for proliferation as the treatment enhances the growth and formation of new ligaments, tendons and cartilage in areas where there is weakness or excess scar tissue.
-Any joint in the body can be treated successfully with Prolotherapy/PRP regardless of when the injury happened.
-PRP is injected in the same manner as Prolotherapy; however, the substance injected is different.
-About 60ml of blood is drawn from the patient and spun in a specialized centrifuge to separate the blood components and from this platelets are extracted.
-This platelet component is then injected back into the joint for treatment.
-This platelet component already has concentrated growth factors that lead to healing of the joint.
-The treatment is slightly more painful than Prolotherapy, however the healing power is faster, more enhanced and requires less treatments.
+Any joint in the body can be treated successfully with Prolotherapy regardless of when the injury happened.

 Prolozone combines the technique of prolotherapy using a proprietary mixture of ozone (O3) and oxygen (O2) at different strengths to stimulate blood flow to heal damaged areas.
 This therapy is used to treat neck pain, back pain, arthritic hips and knees, shoulder and elbow pain, degenerated disks, rotator cuff injuries and many more musculoskeletal problems.
 In fact, according to the official prolozone website, prolozone has a 75% success rate at completely relieving pain!
 1